 Assistant Professor of Law

-Professor Ford, a Assistant Professor at Seattle University School of Law, teaches the Workers’ Rights Clinic.
-In the Workers’ Rights Clinic, students focus on developing and enforcing minimum standards, providing advice and legal representation to low wage workers, advocating for equitable policies, and supporting collective action.
-The Clinic operates in partnership with a variety of community organizations, including the Fair Work Center Legal Clinic, which Professor Ford founded in 2015.
+Elizabeth Ford, Associate Professor at Seattle University School of Law, primarily teaches the Workers’ Rights Clinic.
+In the Workers' Rights Clinic, students develop and enforce minimum standards by providing advice and legal representation to low wage workers, advocating for more equitable laws, and supporting collective action.
+The Clinic operates in partnership with a variety of community organizations, including the Fair Work Legal Clinic, which Professor Ford founded in 2015.

-Prof. Ford publishes in the area of workplace minimum standards and clinical teaching.
-Her scholarship can be found here.
+Prof. Ford publishes in the area of workplace minimum standards, clinical teaching, and public sector collective bargaining.

-Professor Ford serves frequently as a mediator and arbitrator primarily in labor and employment disputes.
-She is a member of the Federal Mediation and Conciliation Service and serves as a Commissioner on Washington’s Public Employment Relations Commission.
+Before joining the academy, Prof. Ford was in private practice for 25 years representing unions and individual employees.
+In addition to her teaching and scholarship, Professor Ford serves frequently as a mediator and arbitrator in labor and employment disputes, and she is a Commissioner on the Washington's Public Employment Relations Commission.

 Wage theft victims are owed 5.4 million that WA hasn't collected